Download the Core Standards FAQ (PDF: 816 KB, updated for 2020)

 2.13.
 I'm the state association board services director and I'm responsible for confirming our local associations' compliance with the Core Standards.
 I understand why we can't review our local associations' strategic plans (we're considered to be competitors), but how do we confirm they have a compliant strategic plan?

-All that's required is the state association review the certification information in the Compliance Tool to ensure the local association has certified that its strategic (or business) plan has actionable implementation strategies; that it was reviewed and discussed by the board of directors during the current compliance cycle, including the date of the review and discussion; and that the date NAR approved the plan is shown.
-(Added 4.6.15) (Revised 12.1.16)
+All that's required is the state association review the certification information in the Compliance Tool to ensure the local association has certified that its strategic (or business) plan has actionable implementation strategies; that it was reviewed and discussed by the board of directors during the current compliance cycle, including the date of the review and discussion.
+(Added 4.6.15) (Revised 12.1.16) (Revised 1.9.20)

 2.14.
 The AE of one of our smaller associations recently resigned unexpectedly.
 They have no other staff, and it's unclear when the position will be filled.
 We're a state association and, when they submit their compliance certification using the Compliance Tool, we will review it to determine if they've met the Core Standards.
 At this point can state staff help the local association's REALTOR® leadership complete the required certification?